tinablair/MuffinClicker_Sep2024/README.md

 **Tina Blair**
 [tina.web.developer@gmail.com](mailto:tina.web.developer@gmail.com)

-## Try the Game - Copy and paste this link for the download
+## Try the Game - Click or copy and paste this link for the download
 https://tinablair.ca/games/muffin-clicker-course-tutorial/MuffinClicker_Sep2024.exe

 ## How to Play